Hey, Rube!

 In the early days of circuses in America (c.
-1800–1860), it was very common for carnies to get into fights with the locals as they travelled from town to town.
+1800–1860), it was very common for circus folk to get into fights with the locals as they travelled from town to town.
 Circuses were rowdy, loud, and often lewd affairs, where country people could gather, blow off steam, and voice political views.
 Mark Twain's classic description of a circus and other shows in his 1884 novel Adventures of Huckleberry Finn provides illustration.
 It was a rare show that did not include at least some violence, and this often involved the members of the circus.